-Tom & Jemma got married on Saturday 10th October 2020 at Lytchett Minster Parish Church, Dorset.
+Tom & Jemma got married on Saturday 10th October 2020 at Lytchett Minster Parish Church in Dorset.
 They had such a beautiful intimate wedding day after battling through so many challenges due to COVID 19 restrictions; they were true superstars and kept pushing on!
-Unfortunately, due to having to postpone their wedding and clashes of wedding bookings they had one of my associate photographers to document their wedding day on my behalf!
-I was gutted that I was unable to be there in person, but loved editing their gallery for them and enjoying their wedding story through their photographs instead.
+Due to postponements and date clashes, one of my wonderful photographers in my associate team documented their wedding day on my behalf!
+Having my team of photographers on hand means I am able to deliver the Aimee Joy style of photography to even more lovely couples!
+Although of course, it would have been wonderful to have been their myself, I absolutely loved organising, editing and delivering their beautiful gallery to them and enjoyed seeing their wedding day story told through their photographs.

-So, lets grab a cuppa and read all about their wedding story so far and the amazing day that they had!
+So, lets grab a cuppa and read all about their love story so far, how they met, their proposal, their wedding advice and hear all about the amazing wedding day that they had!

 Tell us about your love story so far…